livegnik/2way-poc-design/02-architecture/managers/02-storage-manager.md

 * The SQLite file resides under a path controlled by Config Manager; Storage Manager ensures directories exist and restricts permissions to the backend user.
 * No other component reads or writes the database files directly.
 Even backup routines must call Storage Manager to quiesce the database before copying files.
 * Inputs to Storage Manager are considered untrusted until validated by the caller.
 However, Storage Manager still performs basic sanity checks (non-null, type normalization) to mitigate misuse.
-* Binary blobs stored in `value_blob` are not decrypted inside Storage Manager; they remain opaque payloads.
+* Binary payloads stored inside `value_json` (for example base64-encoded blobs defined by schema) are not decrypted inside Storage Manager; they remain opaque payloads.
 Key Manager handles sensitive operations.
 * Sync and export operations must go through ACL Manager; Storage Manager expects callers to present a pre-validated OperationContext or capability and does not evaluate authorization policy itself.
 * SQL injection is prevented by using parameterized statements exclusively.
 Storage Manager never concatenates user input into SQL fragments.